Rain, thundershower expected in most parts of country

 Pakistan

-Scattered heavy falls are also likely in several parts of the country.
+However, few heavy falls are also likely in north Punjab, KP and other parts of the country.

-ISLAMABAD (Dunya News) - Rain-wind and thundershower is expected in Sindh, Northeast and Eastern Balochistan, Khyber Pakhtunkhwa, Punjab, Kashmir and Gilgit-Baltistan during the next twelve hours.
+ISLAMABAD (Dunya News) - Rain with wind and thundershower is expected in Punjab, Khyber-Pakhtunkhwa, north and east Balochistan, Gilgit-Baltistan and Kashmir during the next twelve hours.

-Scattered heavy falls are also likely in eastern Balochistan, Sindh, South Khyber Pakhtunkhwa, North /South Punjab, Pothohar region, Kashmir and adjoining areas during the period.
+However, few heavy falls are also likely in north Punjab, Khyber-Pakhtunkhwa, north and east Balochistan and Kashmir.

-Temperature of some major cities recorded this morning: Islamabad twenty-five degree centigrade, Lahore and Karachi twenty-seven, Peshawar twenty-six, Quetta twenty, Gilgit eighteen, Murree seventeen and Muzaffarabad twenty-three degree centigrade.
-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain, wind and thundershower is expected in Srinagar and Baramula.
+Islamabad and Peshawar twenty-four degree centigrade, Murree seventeen, Lahore twenty-nine, Karachi twenty-seven, Quetta eighteen, Gilgit nineteen and Muzaffarabad twenty-two degree centigrade.

-Partly cloudy weather with chances of rain, wind and thundershower is likely to prevail in Jammu and Leh while cloudy weather with chances of intermittent rain-wind/thundershower is expected in Pulwama and Anantnag and Shopian.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain, wind and thundershower is expected in Srinagar, Jammu, Pulwama, Anantnag, Shopian and Baramula and Leh.

-Temperature recorded this morning: Srinagar, Anantnag and Shopian seventeen, Jammu twenty-four, Leh ten, Pulwama and Baramula eighteen degree centigrade.
+Srinagar, Pulwama, Shopian and Baramula seventeen degree centigrade, Jammu twenty-five, Leh twelve and Anantnag eighteen degree centigrade.